AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-When spending at least 100/125 SP at once, all enemies take 10%/20% more Total DMG for 15s (cannot stack).
-Triggering it again resets the duration. | 15
-Valkyries who use pistols, chakrams, cannons or fists deal 20% more Total DMG. | 15
+Taking more than 300 Elemental dmg from the currrent valkyrie makes enemies take 20% more total dmg for 10 seconds. | 15 Enemies hit by weapon active take 5% bonus total dmg for 5s | 5 For every 60 hits, enemies take 3% more total dmg, capped at 15%. | 10

 !!! note
-    Effective for 6.3.
+    Updated for 6.4.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: